How do I try out?

 After the audition

 Finally, you have survived the audition.
 You must go home and call all of your friends who sing to tell them how great the BVC is and that you want them to join you in singing with the Chorale this season.
 Then come out to the Brazos Center at 6:30 p.m.
-August 28, 2017 to register and for our season’s first rehearsal.
+January 8, 2018 to register and for the spring’s first rehearsal.
 Registration cost is $60 per person for dues ($35 for students).
 You may also need to purchase music, a dress (for women), an optional music folder, etc.

 “But I already sing in my church choir.”